emmt/LocalFilters.jl/docs/src/morphology.md

 ```

 respectively perform a closing or an opening of array `A` by the structuring
 element `R`.
-If `R` is not specified, a default hyperrectangular moving window
+If `R` is not specified, a default hyper-rectangular moving window
 of size 3 in every dimension of `A` is used.
 A closing is a dilation followed
 by an erosion, whereas an opening is an erosion followed by a dilation.